 I never considered myself an angry person until a few years ago, when I noticed an undercurrent of irritability seeping into my days like toxic groundwater.

 Unlike the occasional bad mood that would ease after a good night’s sleep, this funk wasn’t going away.
 Each day I felt my internal posture stiffening into frustration, annoyance, and resentment.

 Where did my anger come from, and what could I do to stop it?
-I ended up seeing a therapist to help answer those questions, which was one of the best decisions I never made.
-While I still struggle with anger at times, it’s no longer the constant companion it once was.
+I sought out a therapist to work through those questions, and while I still struggle with anger at times, it’s no longer the constant companion it once was.

 Here are some of the top lessons I’ve learned about anger.

 1. There’s no such thing as an “angry person.”

 I used to berate myself for being an angry person, which added an unhelpful dose of shame onto my emotional dumpster fire.
 I mistook my feelings for my identity, and the person I saw in the mirror wasn’t someone toward whom I felt much sympathy.

 One of the first things my therapist helped me understand is that anger is an emotion, not a characteristic.
 It doesn’t define us, or detract from our value as human beings.
 This new mindset helped me gain emotional bandwidth to explore the source of my anger with curiosity instead of condemnation.